 MSE 6120 Thermodynamics and Phase Equilibria

-The Technical Communication Graduate Minor Advisory Committee will evaluate other courses, upon the request of students or faculty, for inclusion on the approved list or on a case-by-case basis for individuals.
+Upon request of a student or faculty member, the Minor Advisory Committee will evaluate other courses for inclusion on the approved list or on a case-by-case basis for individuals.

 Technical Communication Graduate Minor Advisory Committee

 The Department of English and Technical Communication has formed an advisory committee for the minor.
-The committee is made up of faculty from various departments and is chaired by the Director of Technical Communication Programs.
+The committee is made up of faculty from various departments and is chaired by a member of the technical communication faculty.
 The committee advises the department chair on matters related to the minor.
-The committee will also maintain the list of approved technical communication intensive courses.
+The committee will also maintain the list of approved technical communication-intensive courses.

 Dr. Ed Malone, Professor, English and Technical Communication